 “Exactly.
 That’s why I didn’t wait to wake you up; we need your expertise immediately.”

 I took a deep breath, then climbed up into the command center.
 Luís was there, manning one of the consoles while Valentina peered over his shoulder.
 The lights in the capsule were dim; most of the illumination was coming from console’s viewscreens.
-Kapteyn’s was still a faint dot of red light, but it had grown over the past few days.
+Kapteyn’s was still a faint disc of red light, but it had grown over the past few days.

 Luís craned his neck and looked my way.
 “Morning, sunshine.
 Wanna see an alien spacecraft?”